booorayan/fin_inclusion_pj/README.md

             fin.dropna(inplace=True)

             ind = fin[(fin['year'] > 2018) | (fin['education_level'] == '6')].index
+            fin.drop(ind, inplace=True)

+ The missing values were dropped because they account for negligible percent (only 1%) of the total observations Rows with years greater than 2018 or an education level of 6 were dropped because they considered as anomalies

 ####   4. Modelling:
 Involved the processes of selecting a model technique, selecting the features and labels for the model, generating a test design, building the model and evaluating the performance of the model.